This mango snack bites recipe is sponsored by Caruso’s Natural Health and their Kids and Teens Probiotic.

 - Bliss Balls are a kid favourite!

-Also the sweet flavour of the mango helps to disguise the thing kids might not be so keen on like the flax seeds and the chia seeds.
+- The sweet flavour of the mango helps to disguise the seeds

 What are probiotics?